dblock/code.dblock.org/_posts/2019/2019-11-17-the-pros-and-cons-of-going-from-management-back-to-ic.markdown

 ### Levels of Stress

-Absolutely.
+I feel a lot less stress, but not because of the volume of work.
 I have different kinds of responsibilities and it's liberating.

 I work normal hours and I have more time to focus on tasks that require flow, and make me less stressed and happier.
 I never stopped writing code, but I can actually write code now, if I want to, as a primary, deliberate activity.
 And coding is like running, or writing and, simply put, makes me feel better.
 Once I get into flow I eventually hit a natural high.
 Time flies.
 I can choose not to take a meeting, cater to an investor or deal with an unhappy customer.
 I am not on call for catastrophic failures.
 I don't have direct reports that routinely vent their personal life and frustrations with me.
 I deal with a lot less gossip and politics.
 I am nobody's psychiatrist, and I am no longer the face of the organization.